Laos: Market Profile

 Major Economic Indicators

-- Major trading partners include Thailand, China and Vietnam, and main exports are timber, mining commodities and hydroelectricity.
-Major imports include machinery, equipment and motor vehicles.
+- Thailand, China and Vietnam are the major trading partners of Laos.
+The country’s main exports are mineral products, metals, vegetable products and hydroelectricity.
+Major imports include machinery, transport equipment and mineral products.

 - Laos is diversifying its economy to lower its reliance on resources and hydropower exports.
 Tourism is a new economic driver, with rapid growth in arrivals and receipts.
-The IMF cautioned that Laos’s external position remains vulnerable in light of rising foreign debt (mostly due to Thailand and China), which could be worsened if the Laos kip depreciates.
+However, the IMF cautioned that Laos’s external position remains vulnerable in light of rising foreign debt, due mainly to more borrowing from China and Thailand for investment in power generation projects.

 - China pledges to strengthen ties and support to Laos under the Belt and Road Initiative through expansion of economic and trade cooperation, investment in infrastructure and people exchanges.
-Construction of the China-Laos railway, which links the Mohan-Boten border gate in northern Laos and Vientiane, commenced in late 2016 and is scheduled to complete in five years.
+Construction of the China-Laos railway, which links the Mohan-Boten border gate in northern Laos and Vientiane, commenced in late 2016 and is scheduled to complete by end-2021.
+The China-Laos railway will be extended to link up with a railway in Thailand.

 - The Laotian Investment Promotion Department (IPD) promotes FDI and evaluates foreign investment proposals.
-Laos has set up various special economic zones (SEZs) in the country, offering benefits like income tax and value added tax reductions.
-More information on investment incentives and regulations can be found on the IPD website.
+Laos has set up various special economic zones (SEZs) in the country, offering benefits like profit tax and value added tax reductions.
+The Law on Investment Promotion stipulated uniform business registration requirements and tax incentives for foreign and domestic investors.
+Government also provides special incentives for the prioritised sectors, including tourism, telecommunication and education.

 - Hong Kong and Laos are currently negotiating an air services income agreement.